 With the Rivers Casino at Mohawk Harbor a reality for Schenectady, this site is no longer called Stop the Schenectady Casino.
 However, we are still “working to protect our community from casino-made problems.”
 All of our prior materials remain, with links redirected to our new domain.
-See the statement of Our Name & Mission for further explanation of our broader focus and mission.
+See the statement of Our Name & Mission for further explanation of our return to a broader focus and mission.

 Click these links to find our webposts for various Casino-related Categories, issues, and history; and also scroll down to an alphabetical list of issues: